ICTU/github-policy/README.md

 - Users have GitHub 2FA authentication turned on.
 - Repository owners ensure that Dependabot and Code scanning alerts are monitored and addressed.
-- Repository owners report new users and users leaving to [Frank Niessink](@fniessink).
+- Repository owners report new users and users leaving to the ICTU Service Desk.
 - Repository owners archive their repositories if they become inactive (meaning no activity for over one year, or no activity for two years if the repository is a fork of another repository).

 ### For repositories